lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 # Messages

 This site is quite new.
-I have been immersed in the academic side of computer science and appreciate would like to share what I learn.
+I have been immersed in the academic side of computer science and engineering and appreciate would like to share what I learn.
 So I plan on using this site as my main homepage because of the robust capabilities for blogging and other functions of the [AcademicPages](https://github.com/academicpages/academicpages.github.io "AcademicPages Github repo") template.
 My old homepage is now my [creative](https://lienzhu.dev "My Old Homepage") site.
 I am still moving things in between them and deciding what is relevant for different interested readers.

 # Prior Work